“I love you, and will always love you.”

 “It breaks my heart to see you going through this.”

 - Look for ways to compliment them on their strength, willpower, and anything else that they are doing positively.
 Don’t compliment on something that isn’t visible.
 They know when they are weak.
+Also if it is necessary to discuss an annoying trait, try doing so in a positive framework.

 “I saw how hard you worked on that and it was impressive.”